 Bail Organa's Corellian Corvette (the one with the white interior walls), the Tantive IV, then a CR70 model, was later retrofitted into a CR90 model and repainted.
 It was given to Princess Leia, and is the same ship that was captured at the beginning of Star Wars: Episode IV - A New Hope (1977).

 According to the extra material, the climactic fight between Vader and Kenobi took upwards of 70,000 man hours to create - doing the math, this constitutes the work of one man for more than 25 years, given roughly normal hours per day (which probably no one ever did working on this production).

-The name of the lizard (a Varactyl) that Obi-Wan rides is Boga.
-Boga is the name of a popular soft drink in Tunisia, which Lucas has also filmed scenes in.
+The name of the Varactyl that Obi-Wan rides is Boga.
+Boga is the name of a popular soft drink in Tunisia, which George Lucas has also filmed scenes in.
 He even named a planet after a city in this country (Tatooine).

 Members of starwars.com's "Hyperspace" determined the look of Obi-Wan Kenobi's new astromech droid R4-G9 by entering a poll on starwars.com between July and August of 2003.
 Presented with four different color schemes, they picked the bronze and copper design (not unlike the red domed R4-P17 from Star Wars: Episode II - Attack of the Clones (2002)).
 Naturally this droid became one of the earliest action figures released for Star Wars: Episode III - Revenge of the Sith (2005).

 Contrary to some belief, General Grievous, while trained in lightsaber combat by Dooku, knows nothing about the Force and is not Force-sensitive.
 By saying "trained in the Jedi arts," he meant lightsaber combat only.